joftius/habits/README.md

 ## Habit tracking based on goals and values

 This is a quickstart guide to a practical way of trying to live better.
-It’s based on things I’ve learned from various sources[^1] and life experiences[^2], and I hope it will be useful to you.
+It’s based on things I’ve learned from various sources[^1] and personal experiences[^2].

+###  Backstory

+Too often in life I've felt like I was losing track of important things or not living up to my potential.
+I noticed this happening more during and after the disruptions of the pandemic.
+So, I read many books, articles, blogs, and so on, about productivity, self-help, and living well, and I tried out a variety of habits and systems.
+It's a difficult topic for finding practical, good quality information, because there's a lot of noise and not much signal.
+Many of the sources are trying to get famous or sell something.
+Much of the content that's easiest to sell includes bad ideas: comforting excuses or the self-help equivalent of junk food.
+This is my attempt to distill down a small number of the best ideas into a simple system that you can quickly begin to use and adapt to your purposes.
+I have nothing to sell, no product referrals, and no algorithm to optimize by taking up more of your time.

+**TODO**
-TODO: bit of intro story about why I wrote this and why anyone should care and read this instead of literally any random linkedin post
+- [x] Bit of intro story about why I wrote this and why anyone should care and read this instead of literally any random linkedin post
+- [ ] Priorities may not need to be tracked, think about added value of tracking

 [^1]: I’ve combined and simplified some ideas including goal hierarchy and other tips from [Stronger By Science](https://www.strongerbyscience.com/goal-setting/), making the goal hierarchy about values and actions based on [Acceptance and Commitment Therapy](https://en.wikipedia.org/wiki/Acceptance_and_commitment_therapy#Core_principles) (h/t also to [Diana Hill and Katie Bowman](https://drdianahill.com/captivate-podcast/how-to-move-your-body-more-nutritiously-with-katy-bowman/), and habit tracking and other tips from [James Clear](https://jamesclear.com/habit-tracker).

 [^2]: Basically trying to manage work-life balance in an academic career, a decade of maintaining rigorous exercise habits, and some more recent successes with reading and journaling.

+### System overview

 The strategy involves four correlated processes that you can start anytime and adapt to your life and intentions.